nhorton06/DBDPrediction/README.md

 3. Feature importance (magnitude and direction) is computed
 4. Results are displayed showing which features increase/decrease escape chance

-*Note: A visual architecture diagram can be added to `/assets/architecture.png` if needed*

 **System Flow:**
 1. User inputs game parameters via web interface or API
 2. Flask application receives and validates input (perk count, data types, ranges)